jnelsonholding/reading-notes/design-web-pages-with-css.md

 - {color: red; opacity: 0.5}
 - opacity values are between 0.0 and 1.0
-- **experiment with this to figure out which end is opaque and which is transparent**

 Also a newer property is *hsl*.
 It allows you to specify the hue, saturation, and lightness of an element with ease.